2022–23 Manchester City F.C. season: Pre-season

-Manchester City had already resolved their most pressing squad issue before the end of the previous season: when they announced their agreement to recruit a world-class centre-forward in Erling Haaland from Borussia Dortmund.
-This transfer was confirmed on the 13 June with Haaland formally joining the first team on 1 July.
+Manchester City had already resolved their most pressing squad issue before the end of the previous season, having announced their agreement to recruit a prolific centre-forward in Erling Haaland from Borussia Dortmund.
+This transfer was confirmed on 13 June 2022, with Haaland formally joining the first team on 1 July.
 Julián Álvarez would also join from River Plate, having been transferred in January 2022 and then temporarily loaned back.

 City were expected to purchase a defensive midfielder to replace former captain Fernandinho.
-Kalvin Phillips was duly signed from Leeds United for a reported fee of £42 million plus add-ons on 4 July 2022 and took the number 4 shirt previously worn by Vincent Kompany.
-They were also reported to be in the market for a new specialist left-back, with rumours that Marc Cucurella at Brighton was their number one target.
+Kalvin Phillips was duly signed from Leeds United for a reported fee of £42 million plus add-ons on 4 July, and took the number 4 shirt previously worn by Vincent Kompany.
+City were also reported to be in the market for a new specialist left-back, with rumours that Marc Cucurella of Brighton was their number one target.

-City's first player sales of the season were the transfer out of Pedro Porro to Sporting Lisbon through a loan-to-buy deal for £7.2 million. and of Gavin Bazunu to Southampton for £12 million initially, up to £15 million after add-ons.
+City's first player sales of the season were the transfer out of Pedro Porro to Sporting CP through a loan-to-buy deal for £7.2 million, and of Gavin Bazunu to Southampton for £12 million initially, up to £15 million after add-ons.
 Neither player had made a first-team appearance for City.

 City began pre-season with several key first-team players entering the final years of their contract amidst rumours that they might leave the club for a fee rather than renew.
-Of these, it seemed the most speculation concerned Gabriel Jesus and his possible transfer to Arsenal, Tottenham or Real Madrid after 5 years at City; and Raheem Sterling who was also rumoured to be a Real Madrid target.
-Both players would, in theory, compete with the incoming Haaland and Alvarez for playing time if they remained.
-Jesus left City for Arsenal for a reported fee of £45 million on 4 July 2022.
-Sterling went on to join Chelsea on 13 July 2022 for a fee reported to be about £47.5 million with £2.5 million of add-ons.
-He had won 11 domestic titles in 7 seasons at the club, scoring 131 goals in 339 appearances, and was the club's 11th highest scorer of all time.
+Of these, it seemed the most speculation concerned Gabriel Jesus and his possible transfer to Arsenal, Tottenham Hotspur or Real Madrid after five years at City, and Raheem Sterling, who was also rumoured to be a Real Madrid target.
+Both players would, in theory, compete with the incoming Haaland and Álvarez for playing time if they remained.
+Jesus left City for Arsenal for a reported fee of £45 million on 4 July.
+Sterling went on to join Chelsea on 13 July for a fee reported to be about £47.5 million, with £2.5 million of add-ons.
+He had won eleven domestic titles in seven seasons at Manchester City, scoring 131 goals in 339 appearances, and was the club's 11th-highest scorer of all time.

-Another significant transfer was the move of versatile Ukrainian left-back / midfielder Oleksandr Zinchenko to Arsenal for a fee of around £30 million after 6 seasons at City on 22 July 2022.
+Another significant transfer was the move of versatile Ukrainian left-back/midfielder Oleksandr Zinchenko to Arsenal for a fee of around £30 million after six seasons at City on 22 July.
 This left Pep Guardiola with just two senior specialist full-backs in his squad at the start of the new season, both of whom were natural right-backs, meaning City did not have a first team left-back.
-Manchester City had refused to offer the minimum £50 million fee demanded by Brighton for Cucurella and he was eventually transferred to Chelsea on 5 August for a reported fee in excess of £60 million.
+The club had refused to offer the minimum £50 million fee demanded by Brighton for Cucurella and he was eventually transferred to Chelsea on 5 August for a reported fee in excess of £60 million.